Information not yet available for upcoming sessions. See a summary of Dates & Prices for all programs

-Students at the first and second levels complete their studies in three quarters.
-In addition to their requirements (20-30 hours), students at all levels take supplemental hours in a computer center using language software and independent studies in reading and literature with individual or pair discussions supervised by a teacher.
-If necessary, students will be tutored in special classes.
-They may take choir or private music lessons (requires additional fee which must be paid directly to the foreign school) and can participate in various on-campus activities such as ceramics, sports, crafts, cooking, or art.
+In addition to their requirements in the basic course, students at all levels take supplemental hours in conversation lab and independent study in reading and literature with individual discussions.
+Students may take choir or private music lessons (additional fee) and can participate in various on-campus activities such as ceramics or sports.
 From the second quarter on, students of all levels can take part in classes offered by the schools of theology and social work as guest listeners (if schedule allows).
 These are generally basic courses.
 WITH THE PERMISSION OF THE HOME SCHOOL REGISTRAR, if the students fulfill the requirements for these classes, they can earn credit.
-In addition to a ‘pocket version’, we strongly recommend the students to bring a good language dictionary.

 The fee for one final examination will be paid by the university.
 Students wishing to take additional external examinations must do so at their own expense.
 The German Language Institute at Friedensau prepares students for the following certificates and examinations:

-Three four-day major tours are included in the ACA program.
+Three four-day major tours are included in the ACA Germany program.
 The students will visit the North German cities of Hamburg and Lubeck.
-Another tour takes them to Munich and Salzburg/Austria or the Western part of Germany (Heidelberg and the Rhine river) and finally they will experience the baroque city of Dresden and the surrounding spectacular landscape “Saxon Switzerland”.
+Another tour takes them to Munich or Nuremberg and Salzburg/Austria or the Western part of Germany (Heidelberg and the Rhine river) and finally they will experience the baroque city of Dresden and the surrounding spectacular national park “Saxon Switzerland”.
 Students may also express special preferences which will be discussed by staff and faculty.

 In addition, one-day excursions offered introduce students to the historic, cultural, and natural points of interest in the area.
-Saxony-Anhalt is rich in architectural monuments of the Romanesque style, of the Gothic period (the cathedral in Magdeburg are one to two hours away from Friedensau and are visited museums, concerts, castle tours, and other special cultural events.
+Saxony-Anhalt is rich in architectural monuments of the Romanesque style, of the Gothic period (the cathedral in Magdeburg) and the “Bauhaus” style (Dessau).
+Berlin, Potsdam, and Leipzig are one to two hours away from Friedensau and are visited for museums, concerts, castle tours, and other special cultural events.